-On 04/10/2019 a Other - Arbitration case was filed by STEVE M ENGLEBRECHT against BRIARWOOD BUILDERS INC in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 04/10/2019 STEVE M ENGLEBRECHT filed an Other - Arbitration lawsuit against BRIARWOOD BUILDERS INC. This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The Judge overseeing this case is WENDY CHANG.
+The case status is Pending - Other Pending.

 Pending - Other Pending